vvskchaitanya/examples/QA-Test/README.md

 Consider the class `Example Line`.
 Which parts of this class would you test and which would you not test?
 Why?
-ExampleLine has only logic inside the constructor so we only test the constructor of that class Test Approach: Pass different values to constructor and assert that proprties (using getter) are set based on logic provided.
+ExampleLine has only logic inside the constructor so we only test the constructor of that class Test Scenario: Pass different values to constructor and assert that proprties (using getter) are set based on logic provided.

 Question 2
 ------